Capsicum annuum: Culinary

-There are multiple ways this species can be used in food, this includes fresh, dried, pickled, and powdered.
-It is widely used in traditional Mexican cuisine to create dishes such as Oaxacan black mole.
-It is added to many dishes worldwide for spice and flavor; it is used as a colorant for aesthetics.
-According to a study looking at Capsicum annuum as a contender for alleviating micronutrient deficiencies, along with their flavor and coloring properties, they are also very rich in micronutrients, including vitamins: A, B, B3, and C.
+There are multiple ways this species can be used in food, including fresh, dried, pickled, and powdered.
+Peppers are widely used in traditional Mexican cuisine to create dishes such as Oaxacan black mole.
+Along with their flavor and coloring properties, the peppers contain micronutrients, including vitamins A and C and B vitamins.

-The species is a source of popular sweet peppers and hot chilis, with numerous varieties cultivated all around the world, and is the source of popular spices such as cayenne, chili, pimentón and paprika powders, as well as pimiento (pimento).
+The species is a source of sweet peppers and hot chilis, with numerous varieties cultivated worldwide, and is the source of spices, such as cayenne, chili, pimentón and paprika powders, as well as pimiento (pimento).
 Capsinoid chemicals provide the distinctive tastes in C. annuum variants.
-In particular, capsaicin creates a burning sensation ("hotness"), which in extreme cases can last for several hours after ingestion.
-A measurement called the Scoville scale has been created to describe the hotness of peppers and other foods.
+In particular, capsaicin creates a burning sensation ("hotness").

 Traditional medicine

-In old civilizations such as the Mayan and Aztec, capsicum species including C. annuum were used to treat many illnesses including asthma, toothaches, coughs, and sores.
-Today these practices still exist in developing countries, using them for their antioxidant, antimicrobial, antifungal, and antiviral properties.
-There have also been studies linking the consumption of capsaicinoids and a decreased risk of cardiovascular disease and cancer.
+In old civilizations such as the Mayan and Aztec, capsicum species including C. annuum were used with the intent to treat many illnesses, including as a decoction consumed in Caribbean regions during the 20th century.

 Ornamental

 Some cultivars grown specifically for their aesthetic value include the U.S. National Arboretum's "Black Pearl".